 - proton pump inhibitors (PPIs)

-Antacids sometimes cause side effects like diarrhea and constipation.
+Antacids sometimes cause side effects such as diarrhea and constipation.
 These side effects are more common when antacids are used too often.
 Be sure to follow the dosage instructions on the package of your antacid.

-H2 blockers are available both as OTC products and by prescription.
-Some OTC H2 blockers include:
+H2 blockers are available OTC and by prescription.
+The OTC H2 blockers include: